hyperledger/anoncreds-spec/spec/terminology.md

 ~ A verifier is an entity that validates identity information from a [[ref: holder]] to grant access to goods and services.

 [[def: holder]]
-~ A holder, also known as an identity holder, is the entity that is in possession of the [[ref: credential]]s.
-In most use cases, the holder is also the identity [[ref: subject]].
+~ A holder, also known as an identity holder, is an entity that is in possession of a [[ref: credential]].
+In many use cases, the holder is also the identity [[ref: subject]].
 A holder can interact with an issuer to obtain anonymous credentials.
-It can also create derived information from anonymous credentials that can be presented to a [[ref: verifier]] to gain access to goods and services.
+It can also derive information from anonymous credentials that can be presented to a [[ref: verifier]] to gain access to goods and services.

 [[def: SCHEMA]]

-~ A SCHEMA object is a template that defines a set of attribute(names) which are going to be used by [[ref: issuer]]s for issuance of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) within a Hyperledger Indy network.
+~ A SCHEMA object is a template that defines a set of attribute (also known as names or [[ref: claim]]s) which are going to be used by [[ref: issuer]]s for issuance of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) within a Hyperledger Indy network.
 SCHEMAs have a name, version and can be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/transactions.html#schema) to the ledger by any entity with proper permissions.
 SCHEMAs can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-schema)from a Hyperledger Indy Node by any client.

 ~ SCHEMAs define the list of attribute(names) of issued credentials based on a [[ref: CRED_DEF]] (see below).